idvoretskyi/horizon.io/docs/authentication.md

 Horizon.clearAuthTokens();
 ```

+## Accessing session data

+You can check whether a user is currently authenticated using the [Horizon.hasAuthToken][ha] method, and access their information with [Horizon.currentUser][cu].
+For more information, read about [Users and groups][ug] and [Permissions and schema enforcement][perm].

+[ha]:   /api/horizon/#hasauthtoken
+[cu]:   /api/horizon/#currentuser
+[ug]:   /docs/users
+[perm]: /docs/permissions

 ## Notes about Horizon's OAuth support

 * Currently, no metadata from OAuth providers&mdash;for example, friend/following lists&mdash; can be requested.
-In the near future, Horizon will support authentication scopes for selected providers to request acess to these details, and returned metadata will be stored in the `Users` table.
+In the near future, Horizon will support authentication scopes for selected providers to request access to these details, and returned metadata will be stored in the `Users` table.
 * The redirection URL will be configurable in a future release.
 * [Passport][pp] integration is not currently on Horizon's roadmap; this decision was made to avoid tightly coupling Horizon with [Express][ex].
 (A [Github issue][gi] may be opened to discuss this in the future.)